rachkj/aws-web-app/README.md

    }  <br />
  7. Click on Test and see if you get a 200 response with the result.  <br />

+ ## DynamoDB: <br />
+ 1. Create Table: powerOfMathDatabase and Partition Key: ID  <br />
+ 2. Click on Create Table.
+Under 'Additional Info', copy the ARN and save it for later use.  <br />
+ 3. Add permissions related to the DynamoDB under Lambda configurations.
+Select Role name -> add permisions -> Create inline policy.
+Copy the policy.txt data here.
+The ARN here has to be the ARN you saved previously.
+Give it a name.  <br />
+ 4. Test Lambda function again with update dLambda code as shown in lambda.py.  <br />

+Update index.html as pushed to connect tAmplify with API Gateway.
+Ensure the fetch URL is updated based on the Invoker URL you had copied previously.
+Create a new zip and redeploy in Amplify.
+Click on domain and now you should see the app running successfully.